Who Saved Who? The Joy of Owning a Special Needs Pet

 "I think over the years what I have gained more than anything else is empathy," Lee says.
 "I used to get upset when I first would get these emails because I was coming from my personal perspective of taking care of my deaf dogs, but I learned it was unfair to judge anyone asking for help.
 I try very hard to recognize and understand each individual circumstance and try to place myself in their shoes."

 Could Your Cat Have Separation Anxiety?Though sometimes cats seem aloof, your kitty can in fact get lonely when you’re not with them.
-Learn how to spot the signs of separation anxiety in cats and how to manage your closely-bonded feline’s stressors.

 While helping deaf dogs get adopted, Lee also teaches new owners the best ways to advocate for their special needs pets.
 She recommends that owners work with veterinarians who are certified with American Animal Hospital Association and Fear Free Pets, a certification that indicates the veterinarian is trained in handling fearful, anxious, or stressed-out pets.